Coder-Starcom/quran-mushaf/cmcm0q7wz000y02l7hu4h0rg4.md

 ---

 The Quran Page Viewer is powered by four JavaScript files that follow the **MVC (Model-View-Controller)** architecture.
-Let’s break them down one by one to see how they each contribute to the project.

 ---